julia-broadbent/intro-to-genome-browsers/episodes/03_UCSC_setup.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How do we navigate the web interface of the UCSC genome browser?
+- How do we navigate the web interface of the UCSC Genome Browser?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Become familiar with the basic features of the UCSC genome browser
+- Become familiar with basic navigation and configuration of the UCSC Genome Browser

 ::::::::::::::::::::::::::::::::::::::::::::::::